BY MOLLY | EVERYTHINGSHIHTZU.COM

 So, when you go to adopt your new furry pal, avoid doing the following things:

-Hopefully, this article has given you some helpful insight into dog adoption.
+We hope this article has given you some helpful insight into dog adoption.

 If you are considering adopting a dog, then you will definitely want to check out our blog for our series of posts on Shih Tzu adoption.